IU-PR/xai/content/docs/Groups/Megatoken.md

 ## Results

-To test our ideas, we used Flan-T5-small from Google with 79M parameters and Yelp-review dataset with 700K records.
+We evaluated Megatoken using Flan-T5-small (79M parameters) on the Yelp review dataset, which contains 700K records.
-We trained the model for one epoch.
+The model was trained for a single epoch.

-Here's the plot with training dynamics.
+Below is a plot showing how the model balances compression and accuracy during training:

 <div style="width: 90%; margin: auto;">
     <img src="/Megatoken/training_dynamics.png" alt="Training Dynamics"/>